HL7/fhir-mCODE-ig/input/pagecontent/conformance-general.md

 Two roles for **mCODE Participants** are defined:

 * **mCODE Data Sender** - a participant in exchange of mCODE data who provides mCODE data in response to a data query or autonomously pushes mCODE data to an mCODE receiver.
-The data sender does not have to be the originator of the data it possesses.
-The data sender role is similar to a [US Core Responder](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data sent is not assumed to be a response to a query.
+The Data Sender does not have to be the originator of the data it possesses.
+The Data Sender role is similar to a [US Core Responder](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data sent is not assumed to be a response to a query.
 * **mCODE Data Receiver** - a participant in exchange of mCODE data who accepts mCODE data from an mCODE Data Sender.
-The data receiver may receive data as part of a predetermined workflow, or initiate the exchange via a query or on a regular basis via subscription.
-The receiver role is similar to a [US Core Requestor](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data does not have to be explicitly requested.
+The Data Receiver may receive data as part of a predetermined workflow, or initiate the exchange via a query or on a regular basis via subscription.
+The Receiver role is similar to a [US Core Requestor](https://www.hl7.org/fhir/us/core/#us-core-actors), except the data does not have to be explicitly requested.

 This IG currently only provides CapabilityStatements and documentation for "pull" (query-response) architectures, however, regardless how exchanges occur, all participants MUST follow the conformance requirements in this IG, **except** those specifically identified as applying only to pull architectures.